tclindner/npm-package-json-lint/website/docs/rules/dependencies/prefer-absolute-version-dependencies.md

 ## History

+* Improved messaging when an invalid configuration is detected in version 6.3.0
 * Enhanced in version 2.5.0.
 No longer requires the version to be prefixed with an equals sign, =
 * Introduced in version 2.4.0